HESF Domain 3: Teaching

 3.1 Course Design

 This Section requires, and TEQSA will expect, a provider to demonstrate sufficient staffing to meet the educational, academic support, administrative and access needs of the student cohorts undertaking a course of study.
 This includes an overall staffing profile sufficient to provide collective academic leadership necessary to lead intellectual enquiry at the level required by the course of study.
-In particular, the Standards specify that academic teaching staff must be qualified to at least one level of qualification (AQF level or equivalent) higher than the course of study being taught, or have equivalent relevant academic or professional or practice-based experience and expertise, except for staff who are supervising doctoral degrees who must themselves have a doctoral degree or equivalent research experience (see 3.2.3).
-The Standards for research (4.1) and research training (4.2) also require staff to have relevant qualifications and experience.
+In particular, the Standards specify that academic teaching staff must be qualified to at least one level of qualification (Australian Qualifications Framework [AQF] level or equivalent) higher than the course of study being taught, or have equivalent relevant academic or professional or practice-based experience and expertise, except for staff who are supervising doctoral degrees who must themselves have a doctoral degree or equivalent research experience (see Standard 3.2.3).
+The Standards for research (Section 4.1) and research training (Section 4.2) also require staff to have relevant qualifications and experience.
 Staff who have leadership/oversight roles or teach significant components of a course of study must meet certain specified capabilities and qualifications as outlined in the Standards, including requirements for continuing scholarship that informs their teaching.

 These requirements include knowledge of contemporary developments in the field they are teaching (which is informed by continuing scholarly activity), skills in teaching, learning and assessment relevant to the needs of the student cohorts involved, and a qualification at least one level higher than is awarded for the course of study, or equivalent experience.